Academic Year Frequently Asked Questions

 Q: Is there parking on campus?

-A: Yes, however automobile parking is limited to those with parking permits issued by the Parking Office.
-Mopeds and motorcycles may park in designated lots on-campus only if they are registered with the Parking Office and have a parking sticker for that designated lot.
+A: Yes, however automobile parking is limited to those with parking permits issued by Commuter Services.
+Mopeds and motorcycles may park in designated lots on-campus only if they are registered with Commuter Services and have a parking sticker for that designated lot.